zhiqian93/computer-vision/README.md

     1. UP Board WiFi hotspot inconsistent, use a separate nodeMCU and serial link together might be better
     2. For Python3, uninstall serial and pyserial, then install pyserial again.
     3. Arduino encoding format is ASCII, but utf-8 works anyways.
+(Use Latin-1 instead                                      )

 4 May: